frain-dev/convoy-website/content/blog/debugging-webhook-events-with-convoy-cli.md

 - Convoy
 - Engineering
 featured: false
 description: Debugging webhook configuration can be very tedious, many times you are required plumb together multiple tools to get it to work end to end.
-In this article, we explain how the new Convoy CLI tool works.
+In this article, we explain how the new Convoy Client CLI tool works.
 published_at: 2023-03-20T10:00:00.000+00:00
 ---